amalluu/logic_building_problems/README.md

 - **anagram.py** - Check if two strings are anagrams
 - **stringcompress.py** - Implement a basic string compression algorithm
 - **substring.py** - find all substrings of a given string
+- **palindromesubstring.py** - find all palindromic substrings of a given string

  *Additional string problems implemented:*
 - Reverse a string without using extra space